 Instructions

-- In a medium bowl, whisk together the Greek yogurt, egg, melted butter, vanilla and milk.
-Add the wet ingredients to the dry and stir thoroughly to combine.
+- In a large bowl, whisk together the Greek yogurt, egg, melted butter, and milk.
+Stir the dry mix into the wet mix until combined.

-- Warm the waffle iron and when it is ready, scoop ¼ cup of the batter and place in the center of the waffle iron.
-Close lid and cook until done.
+- Warm the waffle iron and when it's ready, scoop our ¼ cup of the batter and place it in the center of the waffle iron.
+Close the lid and cook until the light turns green.
+Remove from the waffle iron with a fork.

 - Repeat with the remaining batter to finish the batch; you may need to add a bit of milk if the batter becomes very thick.
 Waffles may be frozen or stored in the fridge for up to 5 days.